basilesportif/gall-guide/guide-docs/workflow.md

 ```
 cp -r your_code_directory/* your_pier_directory/app/
 ```

+You can also use a [script like this one](https://github.com/timlucmiptev/gall-guide/blob/master/example-code/sync.sh) to copy all Gall directories to your pier.

 ### Use `create-landscape-app` to Sync Files to Your Pier
 Once we begin creating Landscape apps, we will able to use `create-landscape-app` to monitor our JS and Hoon files, and copy them to our ship as they're updated.